pactflow/docs.pactflow.io/website/docs/docs/authentication/legacy.md

 You then need to repeat the steps for the first name and last name.

 8. Choose Add parameter to create a new, custom parameter.
-9. In the New Field dialog, for Field name, enter First name
+9. In the New Field dialog, for Field name, enter First Name
 10. For Flags, select the Include in SAML assertion check box.
 11. Choose Save.
 12. For Value, choose First Name from the list.